 Not being able to find your business, showing up to find it closed, or getting an operator when trying to call can not only deter a customer, but also lead them to distrust your business or write a negative review.
 Stay on top of your Google listing and make the necessary updates and changes so that it can be trusted enough to be at the top of the list.

-Google My Business strives to equip consumers with as much information about a business as possible, before even encountering that business.
+Google Business Profile strives to equip consumers with as much information about a business as possible, before even encountering that business.
 This includes what it’s like to be at that business, so be sure to upload photos that depict not only the products and services your business offers but also the atmosphere and people that frequent it.

 Google searchers love to see what other people think about a business, so it’s no surprise that the businesses with more positive Google reviews show up on the first page.
 Ask customers in person and create a review shortcut link so you can easily encourage reviews across your online channels.
 While this technically falls under the list of Google My Business optimizations, don’t forget that there are plenty other review sites—all of which have an impact on your ranking.

-Reviews can land you in the "Local Pack" which shows up at the top of Google's SERP
+Reviews can land you in the “Local Pack” which shows up at the top of Google’s SERP.

-Google My Business is powerful, but you should still create and optimize listings on other popular directories like Yelp.
+Google Business Profile is powerful, but you should still create and optimize listings on other popular directories like Yelp.
 First, because Yelp has high traffic and is widely trusted by Google, so your business’s Yelp page can very well show up on the first page of Google for relevant searches.
 Second, because a solid listing with positive reviews improves your online presence in general.
-Online review and links from other trusted sites send signals to Google that figure into its ranking algorithm.
+Online reviews and links from other trusted sites send signals to Google that figure into its ranking algorithm.

 As with your Google Business Profile, make sure the rest of your online directory listings are complete and accurate, consistent across platforms, updated, and that you are collecting and responding to reviews.
 Don’t forget to add photos to your online listings as well.

 Getting to the top of Google, or even just improving your ranking, is very doable, even for small businesses.
 It takes work and time, but it is one of the most important things you can do for your business.
 By knowing where and how to make adjustments, you can get your business the visibility it deserves.
-Here are the strategies in a recap: